sjifire/website/README.md

 ## getting started (production)
 1. setup a cloudinary account and get a URL secret
 1. setup Netlify account
-   * link to your github repo (netlify will build from every git push by default)
+   * link to your GitHub repository (netlify will build from every git push by default)
    * modify Publish directory to `public`
    * Add 2 environment variables:
-     * `CLOUDINARY_URL`: set to your cloudinary url secret
+     * `CLOUDINARY_URL`: set to your cloudinary URL secret
      * `ELEVENTY_ENV`: set to `production`

 1. setup ESO Report: used to produce daily stats updates